 If you are terminally ill, the living needs benefit offers you the option to receive a portion of your death benefits before you die to help pay expenses during the final stage of your illness.

-You can apply for the living needs benefit if you have been enrolled in the Death and Disability Plan for two years or more, and you are an active, disabled, or retired member or in transitional participation coverage.
-The living needs benefit is not available to terminated vested members.
-Your doctor must certify that you are expected to live no more than 24 months, and your terminal condition is not related to an intentional self-inflicted injury.
+You can apply for the living needs benefit if you have been enrolled in the Death and Disability Plan for two years or more and you are an active member or are receiving disability benefits under the Death and Disability Plan.
+Your doctor must certify that you are expected to live no more than 24 months, and your terminal condition is not related to an intentional, self-inflicted injury.

 When applying for the living needs benefit, you may request